sfstoolbox/sfs-matlab/README.md

 This is the source distribution of Sound Field Synthesis Toolbox (SFS) licensed under the GPLv3+.
 Please consult the file COPYING for more information about this license.

-For questions, bug reports and feature requests:
-Contact: sfstoolbox@googlemail.com
 Website: http://github.com/sfstoolbox/sfs

+If you have questions, bug reports or feature requests, please use the [Issue Section on the website](https://github.com/sfstoolbox/sfs/issues) to report them.

 If you use the Toolbox for your publications please cite our AES Convention e-Brief:
 H. Wierstorf, S. Spors - Sound Field Synthesis Toolbox.